Baillon's crake: Behaviour

 These birds probe with their bill in mud or shallow water, also picking up food by sight.
 They mainly eat insects and aquatic animals.

-Baillon's crakes are very secretive in the breeding season, and are then mostly heard rather than seen.
-They are then noisy birds, with a rattling call like that of the edible frog, or perhaps garganey.
-They can be easier to see on migration or when wintering.
+Baillon's crakes are very secretive in the breeding season, and are mostly heard rather than seen.
+They are noisy birds, with a rattling call like that of the edible frog, or the garganey.
+They are easier to see when migrating or wintering.